The Girl behind the Mirror

 She saw herself looking back.
-She nodded her head and her reflection nodded back at exactly the same time.
-She waved a hand and the reflection responded.
+She nodded her head, and her reflection nodded back at precisely the same time.
+She waved a hand, and the reflection responded.
 She jumped up and down and left and right.
 The reflection did the same.
-It really was just a plain, old mirror.
+It was just a plain, old mirror.

 Phew, thought Lucy.
 What a vivid dream last night.

 After a long day at school and an evening at her friend’s house, Lucy was finally at home in her bedroom getting ready for bed.
 She was in front of the dresser again, leaning in examining her freckles.

 So many freckles, she thought.
 Why can’t I have as many on the left as I do on the right?
 I look so unbalanced.